 Assist with outdoor educational programs and public events

-Conduct general preserve stewardship, which may include: trail and facility maintenance, landscaping, invasive species eradication, biological surveys, water quality monitoring, GIS mapping, and grounds keeping.
+Conduct general preserve stewardship, which may include: trail and facility maintenance, landscaping, invasive species eradication, biological surveys, water quality monitoring, visitor interaction, educational support, and grounds keeping.

 Interns will have the opportunity to conduct a guided independent project.

 March 25th, 2022

 We anticipate conducting interviews in early April.

 If you have any questions about this opportunity, please contact Turkey Creek manager, Charles Yeager at